What To Consider When Prepping A Non-Natural Hedgehog Habitat?

 Fabric liners can be made from fleece or a type of fabric called Vellux.

-You can buy your own fabric at any craft store and simply cut them into the shape of your hedgehog’s cage.
+You can buy a piece of fabric at any craft store and cut them into the shape of your hedgehog’s cage.

 Alternatively, you can buy quality pre-made baby blankets to use in the cage.